Betty Price (arts advisor): Oklahoma Arts Council

-Retirement
+Retirement and death

-Even after retirement from the Arts Council, Price remains busy supporting the arts.
-She is involved with the Red Earth Advisory Board as well as the Indian Museum and Cultural Center Board.
-Aside from her involvement with the arts, Price spends time with her husband Norris and their children and grandchildren.
+During retirement, Price remained busy supporting the arts.
+She was on the Red Earth Advisory Board as well as the Indian Museum and Cultural Centre Board.
+Aside from her involvement with the arts, Price spent time with her husband Norris, their children, and grandchildren.
+Norris Price died in December 2019.

+Betty Price died on October 23, 2023, in Oklahoma City.

 Awards and recognition

-Throughout her lengthy career, Price has been honored with numerous awards and recognition, including:
+Throughout her lengthy career, Price was honored with numerous awards and recognition, including: